szabgab/slides/git-intro/intro.md

 stash@{0}: WIP on master: 6217360 last-commit
 ```

-make some other changes, add and commit them
+* Make some other changes, add and commit them.

 ```
 $ git stash pop     # will merge the stashed changes